 This Thai cucumber salad recipe is easy to make and brimming with the quintessential tastes of Thai cooking.
 It's one of my personal all-time favorite salads across any and all cuisines, and it takes only 10 minutes to prepare.
 Serve this unique and healthy salad as a side dish at dinner, or as a light and tasty lunch or snack.
 Also, a great salad recipe for a party, BBQ, picnic, or potluck party, since it can be made as you're going out the door!

-- 1 English cucumber OR 2 field cucumbers (wash with a light coating of dish soap and rinse, then the skin can be left on)
+- 1 English cucumber (or 2 field cucumbers, wash with a light coating of dish soap and rinse, then the skin can be left on)

-- 1 shallot (minced OR 1/4 cup minced purple onion)
+- 1 shallot (minced or 1/4 cup minced purple onion)

 - 2 green onions (finely sliced)

-- 1 fresh red chili (de-seeded and minced, OR 1/4 cup diced red bell pepper)
+- 1 fresh red chili (de-seeded and minced, or 1/4 cup diced red bell pepper)

-- 1/2 cup fresh coriander/cilantro (roughly chopped)
+- 1/2 cup fresh cilantro (also known as coriander, roughly chopped)

-- 1/4 cup roughly chopped dry roasted peanuts
+- 1/4 cup peanuts (dry-roasted, roughly chopped)

-- 2 tbsp. fish sauce (vegetarians: see alternate recipe link below)
+- 2 tablespoons fish sauce

-- juice of 1/2 lime
+- 1/2 lime (juiced)

-- 1 tbsp. soy sauce
+- 1 tablespoon soy sauce

 - 1 to 2 cloves garlic (minced)

-- 1/4 to 1/2 tsp. cayenne pepper (to taste)
+- 1/4 to 1/2 teaspoon cayenne pepper (to taste)

-- Cut cucumber in half lengthwise, then repeat with each half until you have a number of long strips.
+Cut cucumber in half lengthwise, then repeat with each half until you have a number of long strips.
 Now slice the other way to create bite-size rectangular chunks.
 Place in a salad bowl.

-- Pour dressing over the salad and toss well.
+Pour dressing over the salad and toss well.

-- To serve, top with chopped peanuts, plus extra coriander.
+To serve, top with chopped peanuts, plus extra coriander.
 If desired, garnish with a slice of lime.
 Serve immediately, or cover and refrigerate up to 3 hours.*

 - If serving this salad as the main course, add 1 cup cooked baby shrimp as a protein source.